An interactive blog, curated by composers and performers, tracing the ideas and process behind the music.

 I. Density 21.5 for solo flute (Edgard Varèse, 1936); II.
 Meditation and Calligraphy for solo bass flute (Felipe Lara, 2014); III.
 Parábolas na Caverna for solo amplified flute (Felipe Lara, 2014); IV.
 Emergent for solo flute and electronics (George E. Lewis, 2014); V. Beyond (a system of passing) for solo flute (Matthias Pintscher, 2013); VI. an empty garlic for solo bass flute and electronics (Du Yun, 2014)

 by Arlene and Larry Dunn (@ICEfansArleneLD)

-[Ed: ICEfans Arlene and Larry Dunn are following composer Daniel Dehaan through his ICElab experience and reporting on the process as it unfolds.]
+[Ed: ICEfans Arlene and Larry Dunn’s journey following composer Daniel Dehaan through his ICElab experience has reached its destination.]

 from the composer